inspec/inspec/docs-chef-io/content/inspec/signing.md

 IAF files are not human-readable, but may be viewed using `inspec export`.
 Support for IAF v2.0 was added to InSpec 5.

-### What is Mandatory Profile Signing?
+### Mandatory profile signing

-In versions of Chef InSpec above 6.0.0, a feature known as **mandatory profile signing** may be enabled.
-In this mode, Chef InSpec will require all profiles to be signed.
-If the profile is unsigned, Chef InSpec will refuse to execute the profile, instead exiting with code 6 (signature required).
-In this way, Chef InSpec can be part of a chain of trust as it will only execute signed, trusted content. **Mandatory profile signing** will become enabled by default in a future major version of Chef InSpec.
+**Chef InSpec 6** and above has an optional setting that requires that all profiles are signed.
+If mandatory profile signing is enabled, InSpec will not execute functions with an un-signed profile and exits with exit code 6.

-To enable this feature in CHef InSpec 6, set the environment variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.
-The next time you run an InSpec scan using `inspec exec`, InSpec will require the profile to be a signed profile (an IAF file).
+To enable mandatory profile signing, set the environment variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.

-With mandatory profile signing enabled, you may need to bypass it temporarily to run a local unsigned profile or to run a profile from a fetcher that does not support signed profiles.
-In that case, you may consent to insecure behavior by passing the `--allow-unsigned-profiles` option to certain commands.
-The `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable has a similar effect.
+If you need to bypass mandatory profile signing, use the `--allow-unsigned-profiles` CLI option or set the `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable.

 ### How does Profile Signing Work?